us-amlr/Casal2-krill-model-mcmc/README.md

 where 'localpath' is the local path to each of the three directories containing 'biom' subdirectories with the Casal2 files.

-Each directory with identical input files will start from a different random seed, representing a separate mcmc chain.
-The default settings will take about 25 minutes to run for each chain.
-Model diagnostics such as the 'rhat'  included with 'r4Casal2_krill.r' and those in the R package 'coda' will improve with longer iterations.

 The runs with all recruitment_multipliers equal to 1 will produce a constant number of recruits and spawning stock biomass in the future projections.
 This will not provide a test of the CCAMLR depletion rule because there will be no variability in the future projections.
 In order to assess the depletion rule, recruitment fluctuations estimated from past data can be applied to the twenty year projection in a new model by starting the 20-year future projection with the recruitment variability estimates from the AMLR summer survey data from 1992-2011.
 Fishery catches during this period were generally small, under 150,000 tonnes/year.